 ~/.config/Claude/claude_desktop_config.json

-The MCP Database Server provides these tools for Claude:
+The MCP Database Server provides these tools for Claude to use:

 Tool | Description | Required Parameters |